Goals

 function to operate by polling.
 It should:

-until observe a transition from 1 to 0. -
+until observe a transition from 1 to 0. - After observe falling edge, increment the

 gCount

-global variable and announce with auart_putstring("click!")
+global variable and announce withuart_putstring("click!")

 Compile and run the program.
-The program sits ands waits for you to click the button.
+The program sits and waits for you to click the button.
 When you do, the message is printed and the screen redraws to show the incremented count.
 This version of the program is always redrawing or waiting for a click, but it's either one or the other.
 While waiting for a button press, the screen redraw is paused.
 While redrawing the screen, no button presses are detected.
 Ideally, we want the program to do both tasks concurrently.

 - If you click the button multiple times in quick succession, some of the presses are missed.
 You get neither a printed message nor a screen redraw and these clicks are not included in the count.
 Why does that happen?